Ashington Parish Church (St Peter and St Paul)

 Church Lane, Ashington, Pulborough, West Sussex RH20 3JX

 The Parish church of St. Peter and St. Paul is of flint and stone, possibly of 15thC. origin, but was substantially rebuilt in 1871.
 It has two bells, one of which is stated to be one of the oldest bells in Sussex dating from the 13th century.
-It has recently undergone a substantial and carefully planned refurbishment (Re-ordering).
+It has recently undergone re-ordering.
 This was to ensure that the changes tastefully blended with the beauty and style of this historic building.
-So the church now has comfortable seats, decent heating, WCs and a proper kitchen area to provide those needed refreshments following the service.
+So the church now has comfortable seats, decent heating, WCs and a proper kitchen area to provide refreshments between services.

 St Mary’s Church